arrowheads/suzaku/README.md

 For now, Suzaku is still undergoing bug testing, but you can install it and use it!

+Dependencies: toybox, s6, util-linux (for now, I'm looking to replace this with toybox)

 The default setup is this:

 1. Install `fly`, `flight`, `land` and `svc.d` to `/etc/suzaku`.